-One of the most common concerns to those starting matched betting is when a bet hasn’t been matched.
-Here we will aim to give you advice on how to rectify things if you are left with an unmatched bet, and how to prevent this from happening again in the future.
+One of the most common concerns to those starting matched betting is an unmatched bet.
+Here we will aim to give you advice on how to rectify things if have a bet that isn't matched, and how to prevent this from happening again in the future.

 An unmatched bet occurs when you’ve requested a bet at specific odds but there’s no one just yet immediately willing to take the odds on the opposing side.

 When this happens, your bet is queued until someone is prepared to take it.
 If you’re next in line then chances are your bet will be matched soon enough.
 But having bets unmatched in any circumstance isn’t ideal as it leaves yourself open to the possibility of losing money.

 There's several reasons why bets aren't always matched, usually it's because: